squeek502/ryanliptak.com/posts/zig-intro-to-check-all-allocation-failures.md

 This should generally be avoided, though, as treating `error.NondeterministicMemoryUsage` as a bug by default makes sense.
 Unless you know that part of the code you're testing has `OutOfMemory` recovery in place somewhere (like `std.BufMap.putMove`), then it's generally a good idea to ensure that the code under test doesn't erroneously/unexpectedly 'swallow' `OutOfMemory` errors.

-<aside class="note"><p>There is an [unmerged pull request](https://github.com/ziglang/zig/pull/11919) that will add a possible `error.SwallowedOutOfMemoryError` return from `checkAllAllocationFailures` that is triggered when `FailingAllocator` does induce `OutOfMemory`, but it doesn't get returned by `test_fn`.
-Once that is merged, it will:
+<aside class="note"><p>There is a [recently merged pull request](https://github.com/ziglang/zig/pull/11919) that adds a possible `error.SwallowedOutOfMemoryError` return from `checkAllAllocationFailures` that is triggered when `FailingAllocator` does induce `OutOfMemory`, but it doesn't get returned by `test_fn`.
+With this new error, it:

-- make this caveat more understandable/obvious
+- makes this caveat more understandable/obvious
-- allow the caller to ignore *only* the `error.SwallowedOutOfMemoryError` case while continuing to treat `error.NondeterministicMemoryUsage` as an error
+- allows the caller to ignore *only* the `error.SwallowedOutOfMemoryError` case while continuing to treat `error.NondeterministicMemoryUsage` as an error
 </p></aside>

 If your code's memory allocation is truly non-deterministic in the sense that subsequent runs could have *more* points of allocation than the initial run, then ignoring the `error.NondeterministicMemoryUsage` is inadvisable, as the strategy used by `checkAllAllocationFailures` would no longer be guaranteed to provide full coverage of all possible points of allocation failure.